rvdaskalinas/var/README.md

 - `02_data_cleaning.R`: Script for data cleaning and performing the Johansen cointegration test.
 - `03_var_model.R`: Script for fitting a VAR model if no cointegration is found.
 - `04_vecm_model.R`: Script for fitting a VECM model if cointegration is found.
+- `05_bvar_mode.R`: Script for fitting a BVAR model if no cointegration is found.
 - `data/`: Directory for input data files.
 - `results/`: Directory for output files including IRF and FEVD plots.
+(NOTE!
+For BVAR only the summary is printed.
+There is no FEVD plot.)

 ## Requirements